cyrote230/CyroLayer/Docs/README.md

-Documentation
+# Documentation

-This folder contains all official documents for CryoLayer.
+This folder contains all official documents for **CryoLayer**.

-Purpose
+## Purpose

-To provide a complete reference on CryoLayer's design, architecture, and roadmap for developers, investors, and partners.
+To provide a complete reference for CryoLayer's design, architecture, and development roadmap — intended for developers, partners, and potential investors.

-Key Contents
+## Main Contents

-Whitepaper: Vision and mission of CryoLayer
+- **Whitepaper**: Vision and mission of CryoLayer

-Blueprint: Technical design and consensus mechanism
+- **Blueprint**: Technical design principles & consensus mechanisms

-Architecture: System diagrams and technical specifications
+- **Architecture**: System diagrams & technical specifications

-Roadmap: Development phases and milestones
+- **Roadmap**: Development milestones & release phases

-Document Structure
+## Document Structure

-whitepaper.md → Detailed protocol explanation
+- `whitepaper.md` → Detailed explanation of the protocol

-blueprint.md → Design principles & technical specs
+- `blueprint.md` → Design principles & technical specifications

-architecture.md → Architecture diagrams & details
+- `architecture.md` → System diagrams & infrastructure details

-roadmap.md → Development plan & milestones
+- `roadmap.md` → Phased development plan & goals

+---

+*This documentation will be continuously updated as the project evolves.*